 The acquisitions of the Silverman Center fall broadly into two classes: the Phenomenology General Circulating Collection and the donated Alcoves/Collections.
 The Center actively seeks donations of the entire personal libraries of retired or deceased scholars in phenomenology.
 These libraries are kept intact in separate areas of the Center.

-Thus far, five Alcoves have been established:
+Thus far, six Alcoves have been established:

 • Erwin Straus